Xiraeth/react-shopping-cart/README.md

 # React shopping cart
-An app made with React that utilizes API to fetch some product data and then display it on the page.
-It is fully responsive, scaling from mobile phones to bigger monitors.
+A fully responsive app made with React that utilizes FakestoreAPI to fetch some product data and then display it on the page.
 Hosted on [![Netlify Status](https://api.netlify.com/api/v1/badges/e235c80b-eb2a-4bf2-a500-32a6bbff617a/deploy-status)](https://app.netlify.com/sites/xiraeth-shopping-cart/deploys)
 Live demo: https://xiraeth-shopping-cart.netlify.app/